 - Information on how to make a Police report

 There is a lot to think about when we talk about home and property security.
 We have developed an interactive security checklist and it will provide you with practical advice on improving your home security.
 Share this with your neighbours digitally through your local WhatsApp group or print it out and pop it through their letterbox.

 Let's do all we can by preventing opportunistic crime.
 By raising awareness about security we will not only encourage residents to secure their homes and reduce crime in our street, it will develop a more resilient community and bring your community together.

 To access more crime prevention information or share information with Police, see our links below.

 One of our aims is to encourage people to increase their personal and home security.

 As with all types of crime, prevention is much better than the cure.
 Taking simple measures can greatly reduce your chances of being a victim of crime.

 We offer a wide range of resources covering a number of crime types offering guidance on prevention techniques.
-Download today and share with your neighbours.
+Download or share digitally with your neighbours.

 Report a Crime